fperdigon/DeepFilter_as_in_Arxiv/README.md

 In this work, we propose a novel algorithm for BLW noise filtering using deep learning techniques.
 The model performance was validated using the QT Database and the MIT-BIH Noise Stress Test Database from Physionet.
-We implement an Inception inspired multibranch model that by laveraging the use og multi path modules and dilated convolutions is capable of filtering BLW while preserving ECG signal morphology and been computational efficient.
+We implement an Inception inspired multibranch model that by leveraging the use og multi path modules and dilated convolutions is capable of filtering BLW while preserving ECG signal morphology and been computational efficient.

 The following figure shows the multipath module using dilated convolutions.